Skip to content

 Since the majority of his buyers are his neighbors, he did not have a problem selling the catfish at Php 140/kg, pulling in a gross income of Php 14,420.

-He said, “kung mas damo gali ako sang stock (fingerlings), mas dako pa ang harvest kag income ko .”
+He said, “kung mas damo gali ako sang stock (fingerlings), mas dako pa ang harvest kag income ko [increasing my stocked fingerlings will give me more harvest and higher income].”

 Realizing the potential of hito farming, Mr. Patiño expanded his production from 500 fingerlings to 3,000 in a 30x15m area.